 - Oxidation of diethylstilbestrol to the peroxide and conjugated quinone degradation products by Silicon dioxide which acts as a catalyst.

 c.
 Physiological/Biopharmaceutical drug-excipient interactions

-By this we mean interactions that occur after the drug product has been administered to the patient.
-These interactions are similar to physical interactions but differs in the sense that
+By this, we mean interactions that occur after the drug product has been administered to the patient.
+These interactions are similar to physical interactions but differ in the sense that

 - The interaction is between the medicine (drug substance and excipients) and the body fluids.